-Sonnedix includes robust contractual provisions related to human rights in key equipment supply agreements and EPC contracts, and we vet our suppliers and contractors through our pre-qualification process (internally by the ESG team) and audit programmes (by independent third-party consultants).
-Over the course of 2022, 10 audits of our Tier 1 suppliers in Asian manufacturing hubs have been undertaken.
-One instance of noncompliance related to a lack of human rights policies and systems by a supplier was highlighted by external audits and was subsequently closed prior to production taking place following the provision of required documentary evidence by the supplier.
-This included the provision of adequate supplier code of conduct and confirmation of origin for polysilicon and other module components which confirmed sourcing for the audited batch of modules.
-The ESG team further assesses potential exposure to human rights risks for every new acquisition and advises on the potential risk and mitigation.
-Additionally, the ESG team coordinates the internal cross-functional collaboration around this topic and reports to the relevant Board Committees on the actions that Sonnedix is taking to mitigate human rights risks.
+Sonnedix includes robust contractual provisions related to human rights in key equipment supply agreements and EPC contracts.
+In 2023, provisions were expanded to include more enhanced traceability requirements for key module suppliers, subjecting suppliers to traceability mapping and traceability audits, amongst other provisions.
+This allows us to reduce risk exposure and improve visibility across our supply chain.
+Suppliers continue to be vetted internally by the ESG team as part of the pre-qualification process and externally by independent third-party consultants through the audit programme.
+Over the course of 2023, 20 audits of our Tier 1 suppliers in Asian manufacturing hubs have been undertaken, with no major non-conformities identified.
+The ESG team further assesses potential exposure to human rights risks for every new acquisition for incorporation into investment decision-making.
+Additionally, the ESG team coordinates the internal cross-functional collaboration around this topic and, as appropriate, reports to the Senior Leadership Team and the Audit and Risk Committee on the actions that Sonnedix is taking to mitigate human rights risks.